This page contains information about connecting Looker to an Apache Hive database.

 - Database Time Zone: Specify the time zone used in the database.
 Leave this field blank if you do not want time zone conversion.
 See the Using Time Zone Settings documentation page for more information.

-In the current Looker release, Apache Hive 2 supports the following Looker features:
+In Looker 21.0, Apache Hive 2 supports the following Looker features:

-In the current Looker release, Apache Hive 2.3+ supports the following Looker features:
+In Looker 21.0, Apache Hive 2.3+ supports the following Looker features: